SeldonIO/seldon-core/examples/models/gpu_tensorflow_deep_mnist/README.md

-# Tensorflow GPU MNIST Model
+# Tensorflow GPU MNIST Model with GKE

 **Please note: This tutorial uses Tensorflow-gpu=1.13.1, CUDA 10.0 and cuDNN 7.6**